zsorosz/Toddler-run/README.md

 - left arrow key removes the baby-safe object, right arrow key deletes the forbidden object
 - every correct keypress increases the score by 1
 - the speed increases when a certain score is reached
-- when the baby reaches a forbidden object, or the wrong key was pressed, the game is over
+- when the baby reaches a forbidden object, or the wrong key was pressed, the player loses a live
-- if a safe object is taken away from the baby, a life is lost
+- when no more lives left, the game is over

 ## Backlog